Immigrant pummeled by 2 men for wearing 'MAGA' hat: Maryland police

 “I was like, ‘Why are you doing this?’”
 Nable said.
 “They said, ‘No, the hat,’ and they started punching me on my head.”

-Nable told the station he was proud to wear the hat as a long-time Trump supporter.
+Nable told the station he was proud to wear the hat as a long-time supporter of President Trump.
 He said he became a naturalized U.S. citizen after emigrating from Togo in West Africa in 2007, attended Trump campaign events and served as a volunteer at Trump's inauguration.

 Cops charged Jovan Crawford, 27, of Germantown, and Scott Duncan Roberson, 25, of D.C., with assaulting Nable.
 They were also charged with robbery, attempted theft and conspiracy.